pyhf/talk-stats-software-ATLAS-Stats-Forum/talk.md

 - Would you be willing to contribute to the development of a centrally distributed toolkit that provides functionality for providing common statistical operations (e.g. calculating a p-value)?

 ---
+# `pyhf` functionality

+- Slide

+---
+# attractiveness to users

+- Slide
+- Easy to use and install
+- Fast
+- Pythonic
+- CLI

+---
+# documentation, development, and user interactions

+- Slide

+---
+# External dependencies

+- Ever heard of the SciPy stack brah?

+---
+# Common utilities to ATLAS

+- Just adopt us already

+---
+# Common software

+- All of it

+---
+# Contributing to central toolkit?

+- Depends
+- Don't kludge it up dude

+---
 # Summary
 .kol-2-3[
 .large[`pyhf` provides:]